 - More Instant Pot Recipes

 Instant Pot Meatballs

 If you’ve never considered making meatballs in your Instant Pot, I urge you to make it happen.
 You will not look back because it’s a total game-changer.
 Who ever thought you could have meatballs ready on your table in under 20 minutes?
 Total!

 This modern day pressure cooker meatballs recipe works with any type of ground meat, whether turkey, chicken, beef, or pork, and no matter what, they come out perfectly seasoned, perfectly cooked, and super moist!
-Enjoy them on top of pasta, in a sub, or on their own as an appetizer.
+Enjoy them on top of healthy pasta dishes, in a sub, or on their own as an appetizer.
 My kids love them as an afterschool (before all the hockey) snack!